sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

  1 file changed, 3 insertions(+), 1 deletion(-)
 ```

 Here we can see what we (or maybe it's just me) call a **Fast Forward Merge**.
 This means that the histories from the two branches (master and print_the_sum_of_evens) can be concatenated linearly.
-In practice this happens when no commits have been made to the main branch since you created your feature branch.
+In practice this happens when no commits have been made to the main branch since you have created your feature branch.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git log --graph --decorate --oneline --all